syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ### Decorator Appearance

-* To set the border color, border width and background color for sourceDecorator, use [borderColor](/api/js/ejdiagram#members:connectors-sourcedecorator-bordercolor "borderColor"), [borderWidth](/api/js/ejdiagram#members:connectors-sourcedecorator-borderwidth "borderWidth") and [fillColor](/api/js/ejdiagram#members:connectors-sourcedecorator-fillcolor "fillColor").
+* The sourceDecorator's [borderColor](/api/js/ejdiagram#members:connectors-sourcedecorator-bordercolor "borderColor"), [borderWidth](/api/js/ejdiagram#members:connectors-sourcedecorator-borderwidth "borderWidth") and [fillColor](/api/js/ejdiagram#members:connectors-sourcedecorator-fillcolor "fillColor") properties are used to customize the background and border appearance of the decorator.

-* To set the border color, border width and background color for the targetDecorator, use [borderColor](/api/js/ejdiagram#members:connectors-targetdecorator-bordercolor "borderColor") and [fillColor](/api/js/ejdiagram#members:connectors-targetdecorator-fillcolor "fillColor").
+* To set the border color, border width and background color for the targetDecorator, use [borderColor](/api/js/ejdiagram#members:connectors-targetdecorator-bordercolor "borderColor"), [borderWidth](/api/js/ejdiagram#members:connectors-targetdecorator-borderwidth "borderWidth") and [fillColor](/api/js/ejdiagram#members:connectors-targetdecorator-fillcolor "fillColor").

 * To set the size for sourceDecorator, use [width](/api/js/ejdiagram#members:connectors-sourcedecorator-width "width") and [height](/api/js/ejdiagram#members:connectors-sourcedecorator-height "height") property.
 Similarly, to set the size for targetDecorator, use [width](/api/js/ejdiagram#members:connectors-targetdecorator-width "width") and [height](/api/js/ejdiagram#members:connectors-targetdecorator-height "height").

 * The [cssClass](/api/js/ejdiagram#members:connectors-sourcedecorator-cssclass "cssClass") property used to customize the style of sourceDecorator using user defined CSS class.
 Similarly, you can use targetDecorator [cssClass](/api/js/ejdiagram#members:connectors-targetdecorator-cssclass "cssClass") to customize the style of targetDecorator.

 The following code example illustrates how to customize the appearance of the decorator.